-Here’s something else to think about: most fledgling beekeepers will not produce enough honey to harvest the first year.
+Here’s something else to think about: most fledgling beekeepers will not produce enough honey to harvest in the first year.
 Sadly, many of those colonies will not make it until the following spring.
 What do the statistics tell us?
-Nearly forty percent of colonies die every year?
-In today’s environment it takes knowledge, practice, and bit of good luck to overwinter a colony and produce a harvestable crop in the next season.
+Nearly forty percent of colonies die every year.
+In today’s environment, it takes knowledge, practice, and a bit of good luck to overwinter a colony and produce a harvestable crop in the next season.

 Learn what you want

 I’m not trying to discourage you, I’m just saying that maybe you should put off the big expense until you have some experience.
 Then, before you decide to buy an extractor, you will know more about the frame size, capacity, and quality you want.
 You will know more about how much you can expect to extract, and what your bank account will support.